 - Mahou Sensei Negima!, has unsurprisingly done this at times.
 Notable was this being an Enforced Trope during the martial arts tournament at Mahora Academy.
 The organizer decides that Setsuna's and Asuna's fight would be too boring without some Fanservice so puts them in short skirted maid outfits.

-- Averted in Busou Renkin: According to the Word of God, The legs to Tokiko's Valkyrie Skirt were originally going to be skeletal bones to a hoop skirt, but he changed them to be attached to the thighs precisely to avoid panty shots.
+- Averted in Busou Renkin: According to the Word of God, the legs to Tokiko's Valkyrie Skirt were originally going to be skeletal bones to a hoop skirt, but he changed them to be attached to the thighs precisely to avoid panty shots.

 - Arcade Gamer Fubuki parodies this trope: Exposing her "passion panties" gives Fubuki magical video game playing abilities.

 - The manga version of Rosario + Vampire focuses more on the Fighter element than the panties, but when it was turned into an anime, the amount of Panty Shots increased.
+Early on at least, it seemed the manga went out of it's way to avoid this trope, at least in in the case of Moka.
+Any shot that would have flashed her panties, is obscured by word balloons or debris.

 - Highschool of the Dead is a Panty Zombie Hunter version of this trope.